linuxmint/doc-translation-guide/docs/translate_xlets.rst

    cinnamon-xlet-makepot weather@mockturtl --install

-or replace "weather@mockturtl" with the name of the folder containing the applet you've added translations to.
+or replace "weather\@mockturtl" with the name of the folder containing the applet you've added translations to.
 It should say: "installed 20 files" or however many .po files the applet has.
 Now restart cinnamon (Ctrl-Alt-Esc) and see your translations in the applet.

 .. note::
    More detailed instructions on this process (including instructions for applet developers) can be found `here <https://github.com/NikoKrause/CinnVIIStarkMenu/issues/19>`_.